einar-io/AdditiveSecretSharing/README.md

 ##### Caveats

-There are no attempts done at error handling.
+There are no attempts done at error handling, automated testing or efficiency.

 [^1]: [Multi-Party Computation simplified: Ivan Damgård, Co-founder/Chief